Discrete trace formulas and holomorphic functional calculus for the adjacency matrix of regular graphs: Proof of the technical Lemmas

 In the above, we use the bound $\binom{m}{n}\leq 2^m$.
 Notice that this argument also implies that the right hand side of

 converges absolutely on $\partial B(0,1)$.
 Thus

 The proof is complete. \end{proof}

-\textbf{Acknowledgements:} YG is supported by the National Key R \& D Program of China 2022YFA100740.
+\textbf{Acknowledgements:} YG was supported by the National Key R \& D Program of China 2022YFA1007400.
 WL is supported by the National Natural Science Foundation of China No. 123B2013.
-SL is supported by the National Key R \& D Program of China 2020YFA0713100 and the National Natural Science Foundation of China No. 12031017.
+SL is supported by the National Key R \& D Program of China 2023YFA1010200 and the National Natural Science Foundation of China No. 12031017.
+The authors would like to thank Yunhui Wu and Yuxin He for numerous useful discussions, and are also grateful to the anonymous referee for several helpful suggestions that improved the article.